natgo/wt-wiki-scraper/wikitext-transpiled/ground/Panzer%20IV%2F70(V).md

 <!-- ''Offensive and anti-aircraft machine guns not only allow you to fight some aircraft but also are effective against lightly armoured vehicles.
 Evaluate machine guns and give recommendations on its use.'' -->
 {{main|MG42 (7.92 mm)}}

-The tank has a MG42 commander machine gun with a high fire rate.
+The tank has a MG42 bow machine gun with a high fire rate.
 It is able to quickly finish off the exposed crews of some vehicles.
 However, its traverse angles are very limited meaning a lot of the time the whole tank has to be moved to get the MG on target.
 Also the maximum penetration of 13 mm makes it useless against those not-so-lightly-armoured vehicles, like the [[BTR-152A]], the [[M18 GMC]], etc.

 {| class="wikitable" style="text-align:center" width="50%"
 |-